solliancenet/azure-synapse-analytics-day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

    *A .pbids file contains a connection to your SQL pool.
 It’s a convenient way to start your project.
 When opened, it’ll create a new Power BI Desktop solution that already stores the connection details to your SQL pool*.

-8. When the .pbids file has downloaded, open it.
-If prompted login using the credentials assigned to you for the lab.
+8. When the .pbids file has downloaded, open it in the **PowerBI Desktop**.If prompted login using the credentials assigned to you for the lab.

    *When the file opens, it’ll prompt you to create queries using the connection.
 You’ll define those queries in the next task.*

+9. At the top-right corner, verify that you are signed in using the lab Azure credentials.

+10. If you are not signed in using the lab Azure credentials, you must switch user accounts.

 ### **Subtask 3: Create Model Queries**